coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

-A *remove disease* or *heal* spell cast by a cleric of 12th level or higher also cures the affliction, provided the character receives the spell within three days of the lycanthrope's attack.
+A *remove disease* or *heal* spell cast by a cleric of 12th level or higher also cures the affliction, provided the character receives the spell within three days of the lycanthrope’s attack.

 The only other way to remove the affliction is to cast *remove curse* or *break enchantment* on the character during one of the three days of the